SE-UP/RSE-UP/chapters/intro_snakemake.md

 pip install --upgrade python-dev
 ```

-After that you can just use the following command to install snakemake:
+After that, you can just use the following command to install snakemake:
 ```bash
 pip install snakemake
 ```